sveronneau/cloudbuild-packer-container/README.md

 $ cd cloudbuild-packer-container

 Build the Docker image via Cloud Build:<br>
-<br>Make sure you have a secret setup in Secret Manager that contains the JSON value of a Service Account with Project Editor role.</b><br>
+<b>Make sure you have a secret setup in Secret Manager that contains the JSON value of a Service Account with Project Editor role.</b><br>
 $ gcloud builds submit --config cloudbuild.yaml .

 # VARIABLES<br>